Navya-amarneni/Celebrity-profiling/README.md

 ![Alt text](https://saedsayad.com/images/LogReg_1.png)

-The logistic function.For classification, we prefer probabilities between 0 and 1, so we wrap the the equation into the logistic function.
+For classification, we prefer probabilities between 0 and 1, so we wrap the the equation into the logistic function.
 This forces the output to assume only values between 0 and 1.
 This model gave pretty good results compared to other models in gender prediction.

 # Run code
       python celeb_profiling.py